jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 ## CLOUDGUARD API KEY AND SECRET

-SHIFTLEFT requires CloudGuard's API key and API secrets.
-In Build stage, we'll need to export it in buildspec.yml.
+SHIFTLEFT requires CloudGuard's API key and API secrets in order to run  assessments.
+In Build stage, we'll need to export them into buildspec.yml securely.
 You can generate CloudGuard API key and API secrets on CloudGuard console.

 Check out [How to generate CloudGuard API and API Secret](https://supportcenter.checkpoint.com/supportcenter/portal?eventSubmit_doGoviewsolutiondetails=&solutionid=sk144514&partition=General&product=CloudGuard)

-***DO NOT HARDCODE YOUR API KEYS AND SECRETS IN BUILDSPEC.YML (IF POSSIBLE)***
+***[IMPORTANT] DO NOT HARDCODE YOUR API KEYS AND SECRETS IN BUILDSPEC.YML IF POSSIBLE***

-SHIFTLEFT requires CloudGuard API key and secrets, and we need to declare them in buildspec.yml.
-It's easier to hardcode CloudGuard API keys and secrets in the buildspecs.yml.
-But it is not in line with security best practices.
+CloudGuard API key and secret that you've just generated need to be declared in buildspec.yml for SHIFTLEFT to use as credentials.
+It's easier to just hard-code them in the buildspecs.yml in plain text.
+However, that is not in line with security best practices.
+You do not want these credentials to be clearly visible in buildspec.yml.
 (Think DevSecOps)

 So here is what we are gonna do (The secure way):

-* Create two AWS Systems Manager Parameters (SSM) for "CHKP_CLOUDGUARD_ID" and "CHKP_CLOUDGUARD_SECRET".
+* We'll store the CloudGuard API key and secret in AWS Systems Manager Parameter Store.
+We'll need to create two AWS SSM Parameters for "CHKP_CLOUDGUARD_ID" and "CHKP_CLOUDGUARD_SECRET".
-*  Add "ssm:GetParameter" in-line policy to the IAM role that's used by CodeBuild.
+*  Then we'll add "ssm:GetParameter" in-line policy to the IAM role that's used by CodeBuild.
-*  We'll instruct buildspec.yml to call the SSM parameters for CloudGuard API and Secrets (instead of hard-coded value)
+*  We'll then instruct buildspec.yml to call the SSM parameters for CloudGuard API and Secrets (instead of hard-coded values).

 ### Create SSM Parameters